 2 component coating for floors 3823A water base epoxy with hardener for floors

-2 component coating for floors is a water borne two pack epoxy system from high quality.
-It is very environmentally friendly, easy to clean (with equipment with water and it provides the benefits
+2 component coating for floors is a permanently conductive clear two pack water-based epoxy graphene paint.
+Water borne two pack epoxy system from high quality.
+It is very environmentally friendly, easy to clean with equipment using water and it provides the benefit of a low odour.

 You can find the 3823 in different applications such as floor coatings (particularly where the previous coating is unknown as solvent will attack many coatings causing them to lift).